rubyunworks/confection/README.md

 ## Instruction

-To get started, create a file in you project called `Confile`.
-The file can have any name that matches the glob `{.,}confile{.rb,}` case insensitive.
+To get started, create a master configuration file for your project called `Config.rb`.
+The file can have any name that matches `.config.rb`, `Config.rb` or `config.rb`, in that order of precedence.
 In this file add configuration blocks by name.
 For example, let's demonstrate how we could use this to configure Rake tasks.

-    $ cat Confile
+    $ cat Config.rb
     config :rake do
       desc 'generate yard docs'
       task :yard do